jshuadvd/hacks-n-notes/git/git-workflow.md

 - `git reset --soft <to_commit>` resets git to a specific commit, and puts the commits you're resetting into the staging area where they can be easily re-committed.
 - `git reset --mixed <to_commit>` resets git to a specific commit, and puts the commits you're resetting into the working directory so you can edit them directly.
 - `git reset --hard <to_commit>` resets git to a specific commit, and deletes the commits you're resetting.
-- Just like with git revert you can use the commit ID, or you can use the syntax `HEAD~<mumber>`.
+- Just like with git revert you can use the commit ID, or you can use the syntax `HEAD~<number>`.
 The number you put will be the number of commits backwards from the current HEAD that git will move the new HEAD to.

 ##### TIP